 I think of the world as having a series of combinations.
 Strategy is about making the right combination and managing that combination for success.

 Pam Harper: How has the strategy of creating new value through these business combinations evolved over the years?

 Ben Gomes-Casseres: In a way, it’s always been with us.
 If we go back in history, we will always find companies acquiring, merging, divesting, and forming joint ventures of various sorts.
 What I think has happened is that there’s been some important underlying trends around technology ? the rise of certain technologies, and also around globalization.
 Even simple technology developments have changed business plans.
-Basic things like looking at a guide to getting an 800 number that will make your business look more professional can help grow a business.
 The rise of important power centers, economic centers all over the world has forced everybody to do this kind of strategy.
 That has also expanded the types of deals ? the formats that we see through which remix can take place.
 Today we have not just joint ventures, which are traditional, but we have alliances of various sorts, and partnerships and sourcing and channel arrangements, and ecosystems that are very complex and involve lots of partners.
 That, in a way, is the old trend, but now coming on steroids at us.

 Pam Harper: Yes, that’s true; in fact, it’s something that we see as well.
 We’ve been noticing an increase in it.
 Can you tell us a little bit about what you would predict, if you were gazing into a crystal ball, about the future of this type of arrangement?